Linu09/Python-Auth-Filestorage-app/README.md

 - Google Cloud Platform account with Cloud Storage and BigQuery enabled
 - GCP Service Account credentials JSON file
 - Dataset & bucket created in google cloud
-- All the above data passed into the python fil

 ### Installation